 Having asbestos removed costs more than having it encapsulated.
-It’s often the only option, though, as damaged or deteriorated asbestos can’t always be made safe in situ.
+It’s often the only option, as damaged or deteriorated asbestos can’t always be made safe.
 Removal also deals with the issue permanently, whereas encapsulation is sometimes only a stop-gap solution.

-Once again, many factors determine the cost of asbestos removal including its type, how dangerous its condition is and how much of it there is.
-Different contractors also charge at different rates, so it pays to shop around when getting quotes.
+Once again, many factors determine the cost of asbestos removal, including its type, condition and size.
+Different contractors also charge different rates, so it pays to shop around when getting quotes.

-In general, asbestos removal gets priced by the square metre.
-On average, you can expect to pay around £50 per square metre.
-However, areas that are harder to reach will be more expensive.
+In general, asbestos removal is priced per square metre.
+You can expect to pay around £50 per square metre on average.
+However, areas that are harder to reach are more expensive.

-The table of real quotes provided at job-prices.co.uk is a great resource for discovering how much real projects often cost.
+This table of real quotes provided at job-prices.co.uk is a great resource for discovering how much real projects cost.

 Finding asbestos is a DIYer or tradesman’s worst nightmare.
-This hazardous material is a significant health risk, needing to be dealt with carefully.
+This hazardous material is a significant health risk and must be dealt with carefully.
 If you find asbestos, you’ll need a qualified professional to handle it.